AT A GLANCE

 • Women’s Studies (minor)

 SHU’s location in Fairfield County, Connecticut, means proximity to world-class hospitals, nationally ranked elementary and secondary schools, a high concentration of Fortune 500 corporations, and access to the employers in Connecticut’s “creative corridor,” along with a central location between NewYork City and Boston.

 The Catholic tradition

-National and international recognition includes a top-tier U.S. News & World Report ranking, inclusion in The Princeton Review’s Best Colleges and Best Business Schools publications, AACSB accreditation for the Welch College of Business, and selection by Colleges of Distinction.
+National and international recognition includes a top-tier U.S. News & World Report ranking, inclusion in The Princeton Review’s Best Colleges and Best Business Schools publications, AACSB accreditation for the Welch College of Business & Technology, and selection by Colleges of Distinction.

 Internships and job placement

-The SHU student body thrives on involvement outside the classroom, including 33 NCAA Division I sports; 29 club sports; a vibrant performing arts program with band, dance, theatre, and choir; Greek life in 14 organizations with more than 1,800 students; media groups; and more than 80 clubs and organizations.
+The SHU student body thrives on involvement outside the classroom, including 32 NCAA Division I sports; 29 club sports; a vibrant performing arts program with band, dance, theatre, and choral groups; Greek life in 15 organizations with more than 1,800 students; media groups; and more than 90 clubs and organizations.

 Accelerated graduate degrees

 Recognizing the value of a graduate degree in today’s marketplace, SHU offers an array of acceleratedbachelor’s-to-master’s programs ineach of our Colleges, which allow students to earn their undergraduate and graduate degrees within five to six years.